RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 types especially if you submit hundreds of jobs.
 For more info, see output of ``man sbatch`` command.

 Make sure to use your actual UCI-issued email address.
-While Slurm sends emails to any email address, we prefer you use your UCINetID@uci.edu email address.
-System administrators will use UCINetID@uci.edu if they need to contact you about a job.
+While Slurm sends emails to any email address, we prefer you use your UCInetID@uci.edu email address.
+System administrators will use UCInetID@uci.edu if they need to contact you about a job.

 .. attention:: | DO NOT use mail event type ALL, BEGIN.